 The Rise of Anti-Anxiety Meds

-An estimated 40 million American adults suffer from anxiety disorders.
+Over 21% of American Adults (42.5 million) suffer from anxiety disorders.
 Many of them are using benzodiazepines to treat these disorders.
 You may know these medications as Xanax, Klonopin, Valium, and Ativan.

 Anxiety disorders are the most common and pervasive mental health disorders in the United States, according to the Anxiety and Depression Society of America (AADA).
 So it comes as no surprise that benzodiazepines are one of the most widely prescribed medications in the U.S., particularly among certain age groups.

 Between 1996 and 2013, the number of adults filling a benzodiazepine prescription increased by 67%.

 According to a study published by the National Library of Medicine, 30.6 million adults (12.6%) reported past-year benzodiazepine use annually, roughly 1 in 10 adults.
 Of that group, 5.3 million adults (2.2%) reported misuse, a little under 1 in 5 users.